laws-africa/indigo/docs/rest/general.rst

    about what is supported.

-When submitting data to the API in a PUT or POST request, encode it either as JSON or as form encoding, including the appropriate ``Content-Type`` header.
+When submitting data to the API in a PUT or POST request, encode it either as JSON or using form encoding and include the appropriate ``Content-Type`` header.

 An example POST request with JSON encoded values: